Financially Preparing for Life’s Major Milestones

 Financially Preparing to Get Married

-Getting married is a joyous time and it’s also a significant life change.
+Getting married is a joyous time and it is also a significant life change.
 This is when you start sharing your life with another person, and that includes your finances.
 The first step is to talk about your individual financial situations and to be honest with one another.
-Having this talk and getting everything out in the open will prevent conflicts and financial trouble in the future, even if it’s not a comfortable conversation to have.
-The more you know about your financial situation, the easier it becomes to plan for the future.
+Having this talk and getting everything out in the open will prevent conflicts and financial trouble in the future, even if it is not a comfortable conversation to have.

-It’s important to set goals for yourselves, both individually and as a couple.
-If each person in the relationship has different goals, you’ll either need to figure out how to make both happen or learn to prioritize without getting into arguments.
+It is important to set goals for yourselves, both individually and as a couple.
+If each person in the relationship has different goals, you will either need to figure out how to make both happen or learn to prioritize without getting into arguments.
 This can sometimes be difficult but staying calm and communicating openly and honestly can help.
+If one partner is a shopaholic (for example) and the other partner is frugal with money or a saver, this could become a point of contention in the relationship.
+But open dialogue will help, as will honesty.

-Remember that you won’t only need to financially prepare for the future, you’ll also have to prepare to pay for the wedding.
-Figure out how much you have to spend (and whether your families will be helping financially), then make sure to have a budget that makes sense for you.
-It’s important to remember that any money you spend now (as well as any debts that you take on to pay for your wedding) will affect your financial situation after you’re married.
+Remember that you will not only need to financially prepare for the future, but you may also need to pay the wedding costs if parents and family are unable to pitch in.
+Figure out how much you must spend (and how much, if anything, your families will be helping you out financially), then make sure to have a budget that makes sense for the event you are planning.
+It is important to remember that any money you spend now (as well as any debts that you take on to pay for your wedding) will affect your financial situation going forward after you are married.

 Financially Preparing to Buy a Home

-Buying a home is a big life milestone and also a major investment.
-If you want to buy a home, either by yourself or with your partner, you’ll need to start saving.
-The more money you put down on your home, the less you’ll have to borrow on your mortgage, which will mean smaller monthly payments and less overall debt.
+Buying a home is a big life milestone and a major investment.
+If you want to buy a home, either by yourself or with your partner, you will need to start saving.
+The more money you put down on your home, the less you will have to borrow on your mortgage, which will mean smaller monthly payments and less overall debt.
 Determine how much you can put aside each month so you can build your down payment.

 Financially Preparing for a Baby

-There’s a lot to do before a new baby arrives, and that includes making sure you’re prepared financially.
-If you or your partner will be taking time off work after the baby arrives, this likely means you’ll need to learn to live off a reduced income.
+There is a lot to do before a new baby arrives, and that includes making sure you are prepared financially.
+If you or your partner will be taking time off work after the baby arrives, this means you will need to learn to live off a reduced income.
 Figure out how much you may receive in terms of parental leave benefits, then make a budget so that everything balances on your new family income.
 You may need to cut some costs to make things balance.

-When it comes to buying things for the baby (clothing, toys, etc.) you’ll likely have to learn to prioritize.
-You don’t need to buy absolutely everything at once and you don’t need to get the most expensive version of each option.
+When it comes to buying things for the baby (clothing, toys, etc.) you will have to learn to prioritize.
+You do not need to buy absolutely everything at once and you do not need to get the most expensive version of each option.
 Figure out what you really need, see if you can find ways to borrow certain items, and buy things over time as you need them, rather than buying everything at once.
-This will prevent you from spending money on things that aren’t necessary.
+This will prevent you from spending money on things that are not necessary.

-You may also want to start saving for future costs such as childcare, schooling, and other expenses.
-These costs can get quite expensive, so the sooner you start saving, the more you’ll have available when the time comes.
+You may also want to begin saving for future costs such as childcare, post-secondary schooling, and other expenses (such as swimming lessons and other extra-curricular activities).
+These costs can become quite expensive, so the sooner you start saving, the more you will have available when the funds are needed.
+Post-secondary education expenses can be offset by setting up a RESP (Registered Education Savings Plans) for each of your children as they are born.
+The government will even kick in some money to help grow the plan over time.

 Financially Preparing to Retire

 Most people work their entire lives with the goal of having a comfortable retirement when the time comes.
-However, if you’re not prepared, you could end up in financial trouble when it comes time to stop working.
+However, if you are not prepared, you could end up in financial trouble when it comes time to stop working.

-The sooner you start saving for retirement, the more time your money has to grow before you need it.
-If your employer offers a pension plan or RRSP matching program, consider taking advantage of these offerings as they can make retirement easier.
+The sooner you start saving for retirement, the more time your money can grow before you need it.
+If your employer offers a pension plan or RRSP (Registered Retirement Savings Plan) matching program, consider taking advantage of these offerings as they can streamline your retirement.

-If you’re approaching retirement age, one of the most important things you can do is take steps to reduce your debt.
-Once you stop working, your income will almost certainly decrease.
-If you have a significant amount of debt, it will be tough to make payments and afford the rest of your expenses.
-Cut costs where you can in order to lower the amount you owe and reduce the number of financial commitments you have.
+If you are approaching retirement age, one of the most important things you can do is take steps to reduce your debt or get rid of debt altogether.
+Because once you stop working, your income will most-certainly decrease.
+If you have a significant amount of debt going into retirement, it will be tough to make payments and afford the rest of your expenses.
+Cut costs where you can do so to lower the amount you owe and reduce the number of financial commitments you have.
+Most of us are used to living at a specific financial level.
+Retirement can make that tough to sustain.
+So, plan for reduced expenses.